-Call to Mind provides simple, supportive and tailored telemental health services to people living across Australia.
+Call to Mind provides simple, supportive and tailored telepsychiatry appointments to people living across Australia.

 Call to Mind is a telepsychiatry service that allows people across Australia to access quality mental health care.
-We have a team of psychiatrists and psychologists ranging in availability and speciality to best meet your needs.
+We have a team of psychiatrists ranging in availability and speciality to best meet your needs.
 Consults are held on a video-conferencing platform so you can attend your appointment from anywhere.

-When a GP refers you to Call to Mind, we will match you to one of our psychiatrists and/or psychologists and an appointment time that best suits your needs.
+When a GP refers you to Call to Mind, we will match you to a psychiatrist and an appointment time that best suits your needs.
 You can access your consult from a computer, smart phone or tablet at home or at your GP’s practice.

 Our services are open to anyone living in Australia.
+We offer both one-off assessments and ongoing appointments.
 All you need to get started is:

 Telepsychiatry is available to anyone living in Australia.
 All you need to get started is: